-A couple of summers ago, I experienced terrible feelings of shock when dropping my heel to walk, even on the softest of surfaces.
+A couple of summers ago, I experienced terrible spinal shock when walking, particularly when dropping my heel, even on the softest of surfaces.
 I had the symptom occur both in the upper buttocks, at the crease of the sacral-coccyx, along with the addition of pressure and tight feelings of impact at the occiput.
 I went through the usual diagnostic processing, knowing already that my extensive collection of spinal abnormalities would most likely be implicated as the cause, particularly in my neck.

 However, upon careful study and objective reflection, I soon realized, before my doctors, that the tissues involved were certainly not spinal, but instead, purely muscular.
 Upon meeting with my neurologist and a recommended neurosurgeon, my arguments were heard, my suspicions were confirmed and armed with this knowledge of the innocence of the symptomology, it did not last long.

 I caution patients to become ardent students of the anatomy when seeking correlation of these types of symptoms to potential spinal sources.
 Ask diagnosticians for the expected clinical symptomology of any proposed causative theory and compare it carefully to your own exact expressions.
 In many cases, there will be discrepancies.
 Be mindful and watchful to prevent entering into potentially invasive treatment for what might be an innocent structural alteration, such as typical age-related canal narrowing in the neck or lower back.